Step 12: Complete Post-Upgrade steps for upgrades to CDP Private Cloud Base

 - Restart the NodeManager.

-- NodeManager recovery: By default the
+- NodeManager recovery: The default value of the

-before upgrade, do the following:
+launched before upgrade, do the following:

 - In Cloudera Manager, navigate to .

-- Set the following
+- See the following

-capacity: Set the
+- Maximum capacity: Set

 yarn.scheduler.capacity.<queuepath>.user-limit-factorto a value that is greater than 1.
 This configuration will help to grow the queue usage beyond its configured capacity till its maximum capacity configured.